sandipbhowmik/abb-demo/task3-shift-left-security/README.md

    - Return **non‑zero exit codes** to fail the job on HIGH/CRITICAL findings.
    - For productio  deployments, **branch protection** to be enforced so PRs cannot merge unless all required checks pass. **In current pipeline, if any vulnerabilities or secrets are detected, the build/push job will not be triggered and it will be blocked for any deployments.**

-5) **Secrets exposure (hard fail):** Gitleaks scans the repo; any match results in a failed job and the pipeline stops before build/push.
+5) **Secrets exposure (hard fail):** Gitleaks scans the repo for any open secrets; any match results in a failed job and the pipeline stops before build/push.
 Evidence is in job logs; maintainers must triage and fix the alert/issue.

 6) **Source-code vulnerabilities (SAST):** CodeQL analyzes the Java codebase and uploads alerts to GitHub’s Code Scanning.
 The job itself succeeds if analysis completes, but the build is still gated behind security_static.
-We recommend marking CodeQL as a required status check on the default branch so PRs cannot merge while unresolved alerts exist.

 ---